MeRupamGanguly/SDE2-Notes/README.md

 ```

 ## What is System Design, and how is it Importnat?
-- System Design involves Designing the Architecture, COmponents and Modules of a System, to Satisfy Application specific Requirements.
+- System Design involves Designing the Architecture, Components and Modules of a System, to Satisfy Application specific Requirements.
 System design is important for Scalable, Maintainable application.

 ## Explain the concept of sharding in database design.
+Describe how MongoDB achieves horizontal scalability and high availability in its architecture.
+- MongoDB uses sharding to horizontally partition data across multiple machines or nodes called shards.
+- Each shard contains a subset of the data, distributed based on a shard key.
+This allows MongoDB to distribute read and write operations across shards.
+- Sharding enables MongoDB to handle large volumes of data and high throughput by scaling out horizontally.
+- The shard key determines how data is distributed across shards.
+It’s a crucial design decision that impacts data distribution and query performance.
+- When a client application sends a query to MongoDB, the query is routed through the mongos instance.
+The mongos examines the query to determine which shard(s) contain the relevant data based on the shard key.
+- Mongos instances also manage load balancing across the shards.
+They distribute incoming queries evenly across shards to ensure that no individual shard becomes overwhelmed with requests, thereby optimizing performance.
+Adding more mongos instances can improve the throughput and scalability of a MongoDB deployment, as they handle query routing and load balancing.
+- MongoDB uses config servers to store metadata about the sharded cluster, including the mapping between shards and ranges of shard keys.
+- Config servers provide configuration and coordination services, allowing MongoDB routers (mongos instances) to direct queries to the appropriate shards based on the shard key.
+- MongoDB uses replica sets to provide redundancy and automatic failover.
+- Each replica set consists of multiple nodes (typically three or more): one primary node for read and write operations and secondary nodes that replicate data from the primary.
+If the primary node fails, a new primary is elected from the remaining nodes in the replica set, ensuring continuous availability.
+- MongoDB’s oplog is a capped collection that records all write operations (inserts, updates, deletes) in the order they occur.
+- MongoDB replica sets support automatic failover.
+If the primary node becomes unavailable, a secondary node is automatically promoted to primary.
+- Clients can continue to read and write data from the new primary node without interruption, ensuring high availability and reliability.

 ## How do you approach designing a System from Scratch.
 - Understanding the Requirements properly.
 - Gather and Write down the Main Domain of the System, and What are the Scalability we want to achive with inline Pricing.